 95 Octane/102 RON: 340-350whp / 410-430wtq

 N55 horsepower with the MHD stage 2+ tunes comes in at roughly 315-350whp.
 The power gains are nothing crazy when compared to some other modern turbo BMW engines.
-Unfortunately, the PWG N55 just has a really poor torque curve which limits the peak power gains.
+Unfortunately, the PWG N55 just has an inferior torque curve which limits the peak power gains.
 Nonetheless, the torque gains remain impressive and definitely add a lot more fun in the mid-range.

 N55 MHD Stage 2+ E30 Horsepower & Mods